M.S.Ö. Air & Space Museum

 M.S.Ö.
 Air and Space Museum (M.S.Ö.
 Hava ve Uzay Müzesi) is located at Sivrihisar Aviation Center, Eskişehir, Turkey.
-The museum is open every day except Mondays and admission to the museum is free.
+The museum is open every day except Mondays.
 The museum has both airworthy historical aircraft and static displays.

 Museum

 The museum is directly connected to the west apron at the Sivrihisar Aviation Center, where airworthy aircraft can leave the hangars at once and perform display flights.
 The main entrance of the museum is through the B gate of Sivrihisar Aviation Center.
 The museum building consists of four hangars and houses various exhibits ranging from engines to dioramas to aircraft.
 The building also houses the Aeronautical Information Service office and a museum store.

 Exhibits

 The airworthy aircraft on display include: